copperwater/xNetHack/doc/xnh-changelog-9.0.md

   into different items and are ambiguous).
 - Dipping for Excalibur can only be done at level 5 if the hero is a Knight who has never abused their alignment.
 Otherwise, the minimum level is 10.
+- The Monk quest has received an overhaul:
+  - Note: the home and locate level and some parts of the quest text were modified in previous xNetHack versions.
+Those largely haven't changed in this version.
+  - The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.

 ### Interface changes